SceneFun3D/documentation/docs/benchmarks/task1.md

 for all the available laser scans.

 Each prediction file for a scene should contain a list of instances, where an instance is: (1) the relative path to the predicted mask file, (2) the affordance class ID and (3) the float confidence score.
 If your method does not produce confidence scores, you can use `1.0` as the confidence score for all masks.
 Each line in the prediction file should correspond to one instance, and the two values above separated by a space.
 Thus, the filenames in the prediction files must not contain spaces.
 The predicted instance mask file should provide the mask vertex indices of the provided laser scan, i.e., `{visit_id}_laser_scan.ply`, following the original order of the vertices in this file.
-Each instance mask file should contain one line per vertex, with each line containing an integer value.
-For example, the instance mask file of a mask which consists of 200 vertices, will contain 200 lines where each line will contain a mask vertex index as an integer value.
+Following [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/benchmark/docs), we use Run-Length Encoding (RLE) to efficiently encode instance masks.
+Each instance mask file contains the RLE representation of the predicted mask over the vertices of the laser scan `{visit_id}_laser_scan.ply`, stored as pairs of start and length values. start is the 1-indexed position of a contiguous group of vertices in the point cloud, and length is the number of vertices in that group.
+For example, the RLE encoding of the 12-length binary mask `[0, 1, 1, 0, 0, 1, 1, 1, 0, 1, 1, 0]` is: `'2 2 6 3 10 2'`.

 Consider a scene identified by visit_id `123456`.
 In this case, the submission files could look like: